 34000 requests per second on a modest laptop

-Here's a video showing how to create and start an application server, and how to connect to it and make requests from a C client (or from any language that supports C API extension), you can watch a video here.
+This example shows how to create and start an application server, and how to connect to it and make requests from a C client (or from any language that supports C API extension).
+Create new directory for the RimStone server and also for C API client:

 mkdir -p srv-example